mattcroat/joy-of-code/posts/svelte-for-react-developers/svelte-for-react-developers.md

 </button>
 ```

-It's much simpler and you don't have to use `useEffect` because you don't have to think about dependencies and if you want to start playing the video immediately you can run `play()` inside the `onMount` [lifecyle method](https://svelte.dev/tutorial/onmount).
+It's much simpler and you don't have to think about `useEffect` and dependencies — if you want to start playing the video immediately you can run `play()` inside the `onMount` [lifecyle method](https://svelte.dev/tutorial/onmount).

+Here's an example of using the Canvas API in Svelte.

 ```html:Example.svelte showLineNumbers
 <script>